 Focus on Paper 2

 After completing the focus on Paper 1 it is time to focus on Paper 2.
-The section 1 of the paper 1 is General Aptitude.
+Section 1 of paper 1 is General Aptitude.
 While preparing for this paper candidates are advised to work on logical reasoning, mental ability, analytical skills, and data interpretation.
-The section 2 of the paper 2 is the Subject Ability.
+Section 2 of paper 2 is the Subject Ability.
 For this section candidates can prepare according to their chosen subject (Arts/Science/Commerce/Agriculture).
 They must review key concepts and theories related to these subjects as the difficulty level of this section will be easy to moderate level.
 Both these papers will have 50 questions from each and will carry one mark each.
 The time duration of this section will 3 hours.
 The total marks will be 200.

 Revision

-It is advised to candidates to revise and practice key areas from General Knowledge.
+It is advised that candidates revise areas where they are weak in General Knowledge.
 For Language, practice reading comprehension and grammar exercises.
-For General Aptitude and Subject Ability solve aptitude problems and puzzles.
-Dive deep into the subject-specific topics, focusing on weaker areas and solving UP BEd JEE question papers.
-Get previous years' question papers and solve them under exam conditions.
+For General Aptitude and Subject Ability, solve aptitude problems and puzzles.
+Try to work on areas where you are weak at alongside attempting the UP BEd JEE question papers.
+Get past year papers and solve them under exam conditions.
 Analyze the performance, identify weak areas, and revise those topics.

-Bonus UP BEd JEE 2025 Last Minute Preparation Tip: Take Mock Tests
+Bonus UP BEd JEE 2026 Last Minute Preparation Tip: Take Mock Papers

-Before the exam, it is important to Take Mock Tests.
+Before the exam, it is important to attempt practice papers.
 Take full-length mock tests every day.
 Review the answers, especially mistakes, to avoid them in the actual exam.
 Revise Key Concepts.
 Go through summaries and key points of each topic.
 Focus on high-weightage topics and frequently asked questions.

 News & Updates